-7.5 Participation in Commencement Ceremonies
+Participation in Commencement Ceremonies

 NUNM holds a celebratory commencement ceremony once a year at the end of the spring term.
-Any student who completes, or is projected to complete, their degree requirements in the same calendar year may participate in the commencement ceremony.
+Any student who completes, or is projected to complete, their degree requirements in the same calendar year may be eligible to participate in the commencement ceremony.
+Participation in a commencement ceremony does not indicate a fulfillment of all degree requirements resulting in a diploma.

-A diploma will not be issued to students until all clinical, academic and financial requirements have been met-regardless of participation in a commencement ceremony.
+A diploma will not be issued to students until all clinical, academic and financial requirements have been met - regardless of participation in a commencement ceremony.
 ND students are ineligible to sit for clinical licensure examinations until all required work is completed.
-MAc/MAcCHM/MSOM and DAcCHM/DSOM students are not eligible for licensure until all required work is completed.
+MAc, MSOM/MAcCHM and DSOM/DAcCHM students are not eligible for licensure until all required work is completed.

-All Satisfactory Academic Progress requirements, as noted in the handbook, are in effect for students who are participating in commencement but have not yet completed all requirements for degree completion.
+All requirements under Satisfactory Academic Progress are in effect for students who are participating in commencement and will not complete their requirements.
 Students who do not complete their graduation requirements by the end of spring term must submit a "Status Change" form to extend beyond spring term.

-Students who fail to complete graduation requirements by the end of the spring term must remain registered for a minimum of one credit to maintain student status.
-Students who have registered and paid for all required courses and electives will need to register each term for a graduation completion course (one credit) or thesis/capstone completion (one credit) until they have completed their requirements (students will not be aid-eligible at this point).
-Students may take one additional year to complete their degree requirements from projected date of graduation.
+Students who fail to complete graduation requirements by the end of the spring term must remain registered for a minimum of one (1) credit to maintain student status.
+Students who have registered and paid for all required courses and electives will need to register each term for a graduation completion course (1 credit) or thesis completion (1 credit) until they have completed their requirements (students will not be aid-eligible at this point).
+Students may take one (1) additional year to complete their degree requirements from projected date of graduation.

-Any student who does not enroll in a minimum of one credit each quarter will be subject to an administrative withdrawal and the reapplication process through the Admissions Office.
+Any student who does not enroll in a minimum of one (1) credit each quarter will be subject to an administrative withdrawal and the reapplication process through the Admissions Office.
 Any student who is reapplying will be subject to all degree requirements in place at that time if readmission is granted.